What Are the Surgical Options for Mesothelioma?

 Benefits of Mesothelioma Surgery

-Benefits of mesothelioma surgery include longer survival and improved symptoms.
+Benefits of surgeries for mesothelioma include longer survival and improved symptoms.
 Pleural surgery reduces chest pain and improves breathing and coughing.
 Peritoneal surgery improves abdominal pain and swelling as well as digestive symptoms such as constipation.
+Although mesothelioma is often considered a terminal illness, surgery offers the potential for long-term survival in select cases.

-• Extended Survival Rates: Mesothelioma surgery can extend survival significantly when performed at an early stage.
+• Improved Prognosis and Extended Survival: Mesothelioma surgery can extend survival significantly when performed at an early stage.
 P/D and EPP offer similar survival outcomes.
-EPP has a median overall survival of 12 to 22 months compared with 13 to 29 months for P/D.
+EPP has a median overall survival of 12 to 22 months compared with 13 to 29 months for P/D. About 24% of patients with early-stage mesothelioma live at least 5 years, and most of these patients undergo multimodal treatment with surgery.

 • Improved Quality of Life: Surgery can alleviate symptoms such as chest pain, difficulty breathing and fluid buildup in the chest cavity.

-Dr. Farid Gharagozloo performed the first robotic surgery for a pleural mesothelioma patient in 2013.
-Today, robotics are used in mesothelioma surgeries across the country.
+Advances in surgical techniques, such as minimally invasive surgery and robotic surgery, have improved outcomes and reduced postoperative complications.
+Dr. Farid Gharagozloo, for example, performed the first robotic surgery for a pleural mesothelioma patient in 2013.
 Benefits of robotic surgery include reduced blood loss, less pain, reduced postoperative recovery time and less stress on the remaining lung after an EPP procedure.

 Risks and Possible Mesothelioma Surgery Complications